- Accident Statistics

 However, getting behind the wheel is a serious responsibility, and when drivers are negligent in their actions, the results can be catastrophic.
 Drivers who are distracted by talking on the phone, texting, or other dangerous activities do not show respect for the lives of those who share the road.
 Add into the mix those who take the wheel after a night of drinking and those who are racing to get to their next destination, and it’s clear that no matter how careful you are, another driver’s bad decision can put your life and your family’s lives at risk.

-If you have been injured in a car accident, contact the New York motor vehicle accident lawyers at Belluck & Fox now.
+If you have been injured in a car crash, contact the New York motor vehicle accident lawyers at Belluck & Fox now.
 We will promptly review your case for free and go over your legal options for pursuing compensation.
 Fill out our online contact form or give us a call to get started.

-New York Traffic Accident Statistics
+Traffic Accident Statistics in New York

 In New York, especially for those of us living or working in New York City, we are fortunate to have a mass transit system that keeps many people from needing to drive as much as those in other parts of the country.
 However, that doesn’t mean we don’t have our fair share of accidents.
 In 2014, the New York State Department of Motor Vehicles reported that 299,452 crashes across the state left 160,497 people injured and 1,026 killed.
 New York City accounted for 66,554 of those total crashes.